Skip to content Skip to footer

 THE WAY OF THE WAVE

 We’ve all experienced it—something unexpected happens and changes everything.
 Sometimes, that something turns a peaceful morning or productive work day into a stomach-churning ordeal.
 Other times, it fills us with excitement and lifts us out of our rut.
 Despite our best laid plans and intentions, we can’t predict or control what might happen at any given moment.
 “Go with the flow,” we’re often told, and it feels good thinking or saying it.
-How do you actually do it?
+But how do we actually do that?

 That’s what bestselling author Daniel A. Miller set out to learn after terrible somethings—a five-year legal battle with an unscrupulous business partner, the threat of bankruptcy, a deranged neighbor setting fire to his home, a shootout robbery at one of his properties, and four major facial surgeries—kept happening and brought him to his knees.

-In THE WAY OF THE WAVE: Nature’s Model for Navigating Life’s Currents (Ebb and Flow Press; March 2025), Miller shares insights and practices from his nearly forty-year journey—marked with both success and failure—of trying to “Go with the Wave” in all aspects of life.
-The Wave represents the mysterious rhythm or energy force that surrounds and affects us all—and cannot be controlled or manipulated.
-It also draws inspiration from the countless hours Miller has spent on the beach in California, observing the ocean waves and engaging in a popular pastime: body-surfing.
+Drawing inspiration from ocean waves and body-surfing in California and their close parallel to the unpredictable flow of life’s currents, in THE WAY OF THE WAVE: Nature’s Model for Navigating Life’s Currents (Ebb and Flow Press; March 2025), Miller shares insights and practices from his nearly forty-year journey—marked with both success and failure—of trying to “Go with the Wave” in all aspects of life.

-• How Wave Obstructors—patterns of behavior that hinder both our ability to navigate life’s challenges and the open flow of ideas and choices—deprive us of opportunities that can vastly improve our lives—with a priority on the greatest obstructor of them all: control.
+• How to overcome Wave Obstructors—patterns of behavior that hinder both our ability to navigate life’s challenges and the open flow of ideas and choices—with a priority on the greatest obstructor of them all: control.
 From decades of experience as a major controller, Miller knows how tough it is to change this ingrained habit and shares some of the tools he’s learned to decontrol his life.

-• The powerful deterrents to going with the flow: high expectations, limited thinking, failure to set boundaries, avoidance, and “Judging harms mainly ourselves,” Miller attests.
-“When we are focused on how others navigate their life currents, it’s difficult to navigate our own.
-Judging is a diversionary tactic that distracts people from taking stock of themselves and improving their own shortcomings.”
+• How to overcome other powerful deterrents to going with the flow: high expectations, limited thinking, failure to set boundaries, avoidance, and judging.
+“Judging is a diversionary tactic that distracts people from taking stock of themselves and improving their own shortcomings,” Miller attests.

 • Why practicing acceptance is vital to aligning with our life currents.
 “The simple truth is to go with the flow, you have to accept the flow—whether you view it as good, bad, or somewhere in between,” Miller stresses.
 “That allows us to make reality-based decisions that serve us best.”